-This is a guide covering aperture.
+This is a guide covering aperture in photography.
 Aperture is one of the components of the exposure triangle.

 Knowing how to control your aperture will provide greater control over the look and feel of your images.

 An aperture is an opening in a lens through which light travels.
 Larger apertures will make your image brighter.
 Smaller apertures will cause your image to appear darker.
 While medium apertures display “enough” amount of light.

 So, all light that passes into the camera is controlled by the aperture.
 It’s easier when you compare it with real-life situations.

 Have you seen how big a cat’s pupil becomes when in the dark?
 They become massive compared to the daytime.

 In dark environments the iris expands, making pupils appear bigger.
 In contrast, your pupils will become smaller in areas with bright lights.

 The same thing applies to the aperture.
 You can either make it bigger or smaller depending on your goal and environment.

 Aperture can also add depth to your image.
 Depth of field controls your camera focus.

 The correct choice of depth of field will make your image appear exquisite.
 A beautifully blurred background that perfectly emphasizes the importance of your subject.